Scams and data breaches

 What to do if you have debt due to fraud (or identity theft)

-• In addition to the above actions, contact the alleged creditor immediately.
+• Contact the alleged creditor immediately.

-These situations can become complex so if you are in anyway unsure, or you are not being listened to by the creditor or the debt collector, then call us on 1800 007 007 to speak with one of our free financial counsellors.
-While our free financial counsellors can’t give you legal advice, if your situation requires it, they can refer you to a free community legal service that can advise you.
+These situations can become complex, so if you’re unsure or you’re not being listened to by the creditor or debt collector, call us on 1800 007 007 to speak with one of our free financial counsellors.

 Speak to one of our financial counsellors